refinedev/refine/documentation/blog/2024-01-12-k8s-operators.md

 2- Download the operator SDK binary for your OS.
 I used the below URL as I am on linux.
 `wget https://github.com/operator-framework/operator-sdk/releases/download/v1.17.0/operator-sdk_linux_amd64`

-3- Make this binary executable so modify the permisions as below:
+3- Make this binary executable so modify the permissions as below:
 `chmod +x operator-sdk_linux_amd64`

 4- To use the Operator SDK anywhere in your terminal, move it to a directory in your system PATH.
 A common place is `/usr/local/bin/`.